-- In addition, students in the APNN, RN to BS to MS, Master's NP and CNL, Post Master's and DNP programs must also complete the City-Wide Mandatory In-service training (completed by mid-semester for new APNN students) and ADA Technical Standards. - Sexual Harassment: All students are required to complete online Sexual Harassment training through EverFi.
-This is administered through the Title IX Office.
+- In addition, students in the ABSN, RN to BS to MS, Master's NP and CNL, LDR, MNE, Post Master's, and DNP programs must also complete the City-Wide Mandatory In-service training (completed by mid-semester for new ABSN students) and ADA Technical Standards. - Sexual Harassment: All students are required to complete online Sexual Harassment training through the Compliance Course in Blackboard, and the University distributed separately once annually through an outside vendor, Get Inclusive.